Just week before Diwali celebrations the Indian Prime Minister Narendra Modi has announced clos...

 Step 2: Due diligence and Documentation

-The Merchant Banker should conduct a due diligence regarding the Company i.e. checking the documentation including all the financial documents, material contracts/agreements, Government Approvals, Promoter details etc. and preparing the documentation for the IPO.
+The Merchant Banker should conduct due diligence regarding the Company i.e. checking the documentation including all the financial documents, material contracts/agreements, Government Approvals, Promoter details, etc. and preparing the documentation for the IPO.
 Planning and documentation by the Merchant Banker must include

 Step 3: Application to BSE SME Exchange